jborean93/PSDetour/docs/en-US/New-PSDetourHook.md

 A parameter can be marked with the `MarshalAs` attribute to denote the marshalling type behaviour to use.
 Currently only the `UnmanagedType`, `In`, and `Out` attributes can be set.

+See [about_PSDetourMarshalling](./about_PSDetourMarshalling.md) for more information around how to define a hook and its input/output types.

 ## EXAMPLES

 ### Example 1 - Hook CreateDirectoryW with string marshalling